DJDanl/cpp-docs.pt-br/docs/windows/argtraitshelper-structure.md

 ```

 #### <a name="parameters"></a>Parâmetros
- `TDelegateInterface`
+ *TDelegateInterface*
  Uma interface de delegado.

 ## <a name="remarks"></a>Comentários
- Ajuda a define as características comuns dos argumentos do delegado.
+ Ajuda a definir as características comuns de argumentos do delegado.

 ## <a name="members"></a>Membros